 William Shatner's Secrets to Healthy Aging

-“I am as busy as I’ve ever been and I’m keeping up with it,” Shatner says from Los Angeles.
-But he’s always conscious about the potential effects on his health.
-“It’s expected that as you get older you’ll decline.”
-But he adds that it’s not necessary that mental health decline quite as sharply as physical health.
-“You can take [care] of yourself.”
+Shatner maintains a busy lifestyle with various philanthropic and business ventures, but he’s always conscious of the potential effects on his health.
+“It’s expected that as you get older, you’ll decline,” he says.
+But he adds that it’s not necessary for mental health to decline quite as sharply as physical health — “You can take [care] of yourself,” he says.

 What’s Shatner’s biggest piece of advice for living a healthy lifestyle at any age?
 “Keep active, because your brain is affected by the rest of your body,” he says.

 Shatner says that creativity goes a long way in the pursuit of physical and mental health.
-“By using just a little imagination you can compensate for some of the things that are going to happen when you get older.”
-It’s also important to for the TV star to spend time with others.
-“I know that good, healthy aging comes from not being solitary or brooding.”
+“By using just a little imagination, you can compensate for some of the things that are going to happen when you get older,” he says.
+It’s also important to the TV star to spend time with others.
+“I know that good, healthy aging comes from not being solitary or brooding,” he says.

 Give something back

-Shatner credits his ability to stay vibrant to his involvment with his community through volunteering and advocacy work — in and around North America.
+Shatner credits his ability to stay vibrant to his involvement with his community through volunteering and advocacy work in and around North America.

 “Whether it’s salmon in British Columbia, the seals in the St. Lawrence, children who are affected by disabilities, or veterans coming back from the wars, everybody needs help, so I do the best I can,” he says.
 “There’s nothing better for your brain than trying to help someone else.”